menu icon

 University information

-At SOAS University of London, students are encouraged to challenge conventional views and to think globally.
-SOAS is the leading higher education institution in Europe specialising in the study of Asia, Africa and the Near and Middle East, offering over a hundred postgraduate programmes, all taught by world-class specialists.
-The central London campus is home to a large postgraduate community, with 45% of students studying towards a...more
+At SOAS University of London, postgraduate students are encouraged to challenge the status quo and think globally.
+SOAS is the leading higher education institution in Europe specialising in the study of Africa, Asia and the Near and Middle East.
+Postgraduate courses are taught by respected academics engaged in ground-breaking fieldwork and research.
+The work of researchers at SOAS influences both government policy and the lives of individuals...more

 Similar courses at this uni